-RET 2284C Clinical Seminar In Intensive Respiratory Care II 1 cr.
+RET 2284C Clinical Seminar In Intensive Respiratory

 Prerequisites: RET 2273L and RET 2264.
 Corequisite: RET 2833.
 This course is a continuation of the evaluation of current practices in intensive respiratory care, relevant medical literature and patient case studies.
 Two contact hours (clinical).